24 March 2017, Writing Ideas - New Novel, part x77, Creative Elements in Scenes, Plot Devices, Story within a Story (Hypodiegesis)

 5. The dénouement

-I just started writing my 27th novel, working title, Claire, potential title Sorcha: Enchantment and the Curse.
+I finished writing my 27th novel, working title, Claire, potential title Sorcha: Enchantment and the Curse.
 This might need some tweaking.
 The theme statement is: Claire (Sorcha) Davis accepts Shiggy, a dangerous screw-up, into her Stela branch of the organization and rehabilitates her.

-Here is the cover proposal for Essie: Enchantment and the Aos Si.
-Essie is my 26th novel.
+Here is the cover proposal for Sorcha: Enchantment and the Curse.

 The most important scene in any novel is the initial scene, but eventually, you have to move to the rising action.
-I’m editing many of my novels using comments from my primary reader.
-I finished my 27th novel, working title Claire.
-I’m working on marketing materials.
+I started writing my 28th novel, working title Red Sonja.
+I’m also working on my 29th novel, working title School.

 I'm an advocate of using the/a scene input/output method to drive the rising action--in fact, to write any novel.